wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "I would rather live and love where death is king than have eternal life where love is not."
+💬 Quote of the Day: "Love is the immortal flow of energy that nourishes, extends and preserves.
+Its eternal goal is life."
 <!-- end quote -->